MEL - HKG

 • Which airlines offer Wi-Fi service onboard planes from Melbourne Airport (Tullamarine) to Hong Kong?

-Only Asiana Airlines offers inflight Wi-Fi service on the Melbourne Airport (Tullamarine) to Hong Kong flight route.
+Asiana Airlines, and Scoot offer inflight Wi-Fi service on the Melbourne Airport (Tullamarine) to Hong Kong flight route.

 • Which aircraft models fly most regularly from Melbourne Airport (Tullamarine) to Hong Kong?